The Importance of Vitamin D3 in Hair Transplantation

 - Overall, we have to know how vitamin D3 is created.
 When the human body is exposed to sunlight, the body absorbs vitamin D3.

 - The vitamin D3 deficiency can lead to many conditions.
 The lack of vitamin D3 means, vitamin D deficiency simply.
 Because the vitamin D3 is first transported to the liver, then to the kidneys.

 - The body produces 90% of its vitamin D by synthesizing solar energy.

-- Experts say it would be enough to get the vitamin D3 for at minimum 30 minutes a day, at least in the direct sunlight of arms, legs and face.
+- Experts say it would be enough to get the vitamin D3 for at minimum 30 minutes a day, at least in the direct sunlight of arms, legs, and face.

 - Hair-producing skin cells dermal papillary become more active with Vitamin D3 in Hair Transplantation.

-It has a regulatory effect on beta-transforming growth factor and alkaline phosphate.
+It has a regulatory effect on the beta-transforming growth factor and alkaline phosphate.
 So The lack of the hair follicles (minimization) decreases.

-Research conducted on rats showed that bovine hairs, which were planted in immune system suppressed rats’ skin, were more dense and thick in rats with vitamin D3.
+Research conducted on rats showed that bovine hairs, which were planted in the immune system suppressed rats’ skin, were more dense and thick in rats with vitamin D3.